 I curated the 100 Hands Project that forms the centrepiece of the exhibition Tattoo: British Tattoo Art Revealed.
-It opened at at the National Maritime Museum in Cornwall, in March 2017 until January 2018.
-It is now touring the UK.
+It opened at at the National Maritime Museum in Cornwall, in March 2017 until January 2018, it then toured the UK.

-For me, there is absolutely no denying that tattoos are art, that’s not a question up for debate.
-Of course, all tattoos are not created equal, some are “good” and some “bad”.
+Tattoos are art, that’s not a question up for debate, but all tattoos are not created equal, some are “good” and some “bad”.
 Tattooing is another medium and tattoos can be analysed in a way that any other works of art can – watercolours, sculptures, sketches, oil paintings.
 This means that some are worthy of being housed in a museum.
-The problem is, of course, tattoos simply aren’t objects that can be put in a frame or housed in a cabinet.
+The problem is, of course, tattoos aren’t objects that can be put in a frame or housed in a cabinet.
 They are on the skin of living, breathing people, which means ordinarily they disappear from existence once the wearer’s life is over.

 The 100 Hands Project is a way of representing the three-dimensional, living nature of the tattoo.
 I handpicked 100 of the best tattooists all working in the UK right now providing a snapshot of the work tattoo collectors are currently getting inked onto their skin, from black and grey and geometric to neo-traditional and colour realism.
 My selection includes the most respected, talented and popular artists.
 And they have each created an original design on a silicone arm.